 All of the DOH and PNNL farm product concentrations are in good agreement.
-All of the DOH concentrations are below the DOH detection limit.
-Most of the PNNL concentrations are below the PNNL detection limit.
+All of the DOH concentrations are below the DOH detection limit, except for Sr-90 in the single leafy vegetable sample, which had a concentration of 0.02 pCi/g.
+Historically, the agreement for Sr-90 in farm products ranges from good to fair.